 Located in Boston, we also have a satellite office in Newton on 61 Chapel St. (part of the Geek Offices).
 To contact our Newton office, please call 617-795-1964.

 Can your resume pass a recruiter's 30-second scan and make it to the YES pile?
-If you’re not sure, come to this clinic.
-Each participant will have their resume critiqued by the group and by JVS staff.
-Limited to eight participants.
-Please bring ten copies of your resume.
+If you're not sure, come to this clinic.
+Your resume will be critiqued by other participants and the expert facilitator.
+Pre-registration required.
+Please bring 9 copies of your resume.
 Read More

 By: Alyson Weiss, Career Moves Social Media Specialist